-The cross-disciplinary Goodwin team was led by partners Stuart Cable, Stephen Charkoudian, Robert Whalen and Lisa Haddad with assistance from partners Andrea Murino, Paul Jin, Michael Patrone, James Matarese and Adam Small, counsels Kirby Lewis and Todd Hahn, and associates Peter Hart, Aaron Chan, Christopher Versfelt and Yasin Akbari.
+The cross-disciplinary Goodwin team was led by partners Stuart Cable, Stephen Charkoudian, Robert Whalen and Lisa Haddad with assistance from partners Andrea Murino, Paul Jin, Michael Patrone, James Matarese and Adam Small, counsel Kirby Lewis, and associates Peter Hart, Aaron Chan, Christopher Versfelt and Yasin Akbari.

 For additional details on the partnership, please read the press release.